 Hurricanes were given a best estimate of 'High', with a second best estimate of 'Moderate'.
 The experts areas can experience impacts.
-5 Historical low, average, and maximum number of events per year (calculated from interarrival times).

 4 Hurricanes were given a best estimate of 'High', with a second best estimate of 'Moderate'.
 The experts assessed that hurricanes can cause ecological impacts, beach erosion, nutrient loading, chemical contamination, salt water intrusion into fresh water bodies, and removal of plants leading to erosion.
-Large
+Large areas can experience impacts.